-Study: California's Aliso Canyon blowout led to largest U.S. methane leak ever25 February 2016
+California's Aliso Canyon blowout led to largest U.S. methane leak ever

-First published study since well was plugged shows leak was equivalent to one-quarter of Los Angeles' annual methane emissions.
+The first published study since the natural gas well was plugged shows the leak was equivalent to one-quarter of Los Angeles' annual methane emissions.

 On February 11, workers in California ended one of the largest natural gas leaks in history, the Aliso Canyon leak that had been releasing methane and other gases into the atmosphere since October 23rd.
 The leak caused the evacuation of more than 5,000 households in Porter Ranch, a suburb northwest of Los Angeles.

 Scientists in California and Colorado quickly joined forces to assess the atmospheric impacts of the leak, commencing airborne and ground measurements about two weeks after the blowout to quantify how much methane, a powerful greenhouse gas, was escaping.
 Scientists from the Chemical Sciences Division of NOAA's Earth System Research Laboratory and from Scientific Aviation (a research company in Boulder) co-led the Aliso Canyon Study.

 The enormity of the methane leak surprised even the scientists.
 At its peak, the methane emission rate doubled that of the entire Los Angeles Basin.
 The findings are published in the February 25 issue of Science.

 The scientists continued to make measurements as workers took steps to reduce the leak throughout recent months, until the leak was finally plugged.
 Their 13 research flights gave them an unprecedented "end-to-end" opportunity to document the total amount of methane that was released over the 112-day leak.
 The amount was over 100,000 tons of methane – one quarter of the methane that is typically emitted by the entire Los Angeles Basin over the course of a year.